prahaladbelavadi/realestatechain-app/README.md

 * __Why am I getting errors about drizzle when I start the app__* Make sure the versions of drizzle and all of it's related packages are at least 1.1.0, and if not then install that version directly.

+* __I'm unable to migrate contracts on my local ganache server__* You have to unlock the account you use to upload smart contracts.
+Pick an address out of the list of accounts Ganache started with.
+Then add the account to your truffle.js file:
+    ```javascript
+    from: "0x627306090abaB3A6e1400e9345bC60c78a8BEf57"
+    ```

 * __Why is there both a truffle.js file and a truffle-config.js file?__

     `truffle-config.js` is a copy of `truffle.js` for compatibility with Windows development environments.
 Feel free to it if it's irrelevant to your platform.